($1,338) Cost of Moving From Louisiana to Minnesota

 How much does it cost to move from Louisiana to Minnesota?

-The table below lays out average cost ranges when moving from Louisiana to Minnesota for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Louisiana to Minnesota for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |